Transform Your Company With Strategic Partnerships

-Over the last couple of weeks, we have talked quite a bit about cash forecasting, various ways energy companies can improve their cash flow, why business owners need CFO leadership, why outsourcing CFOs is a popular choice for private companies, and how to effectively use an outsourced CFO.
-All these topics are focused on helping oil and gas, mining, chemicals, renewables, and energy verticals companies survive and thrive right now.
+In our Energy CFO Blog series, we have talked quite a bit about cash forecasting, various ways energy companies can improve their cash flow, why business owners need CFO leadership, why outsourcing CFOs is a popular choice for private companies, and how to effectively use an outsourced CFO.
+All these topics are focused on helping oil and gas, oilfield, energy services, engineering and construction, mining, chemicals, renewables, manufacturing, and energy tech companies survive and thrive right now.

 So let’s consider some realistic hypothetical examples:

 You are founders with a renewable solar startup.
 You have work arounds for COVID-19’s impact on your workforce.
 Actually, with so many people working from home now is a better time than ever to pitch renewable solar.
 The challenge is the payback to home owner’s spans several years.
 Still, if you could arrange affordable financing there is a lot of interest.
 But your biggest problem now is you cannot find financial firms interested in financing retail solar businesses.
 Whereas in the past the credits were one hurdle, right now as a result of shutdowns and growing unemployment rates, lenders are not very interested in consumer credit risk.